WilliamWuuu/WilliamWuuu.github.io/content/publication/IWSLT2025/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: *Proceedings of the 22nd International Conference on Spoken Language Translation*
+publication: In *Proceedings of the 22nd International Conference on Spoken Language Translation*
-publication_short: *IWSLT 2025*
+publication_short: In *IWSLT 2025*

 abstract: This paper presents HITSZ{'}s submission for the IWSLT 2025 Indic track, focusing on speech-to-text translation (ST) for English-to-Indic and Indic-to-English language pairs.
 To enhance translation quality in this low-resource scenario, we propose an end-to-end system integrating the pre-trained Whisper automated speech recognition (ASR) model with Krutrim, an Indic-specialized large language model (LLM).
 Experimental results demonstrate that our end-to-end system achieved average BLEU scores of 28.88 for English-to-Indic directions and 27.86 for Indic-to-English directions.
 Furthermore, we investigated the Chain-of-Thought (CoT) method.
 While this method showed potential for significant translation quality improvements on successfully parsed outputs (e.g. a 13.84 BLEU increase for Tamil-to-English), we observed challenges in ensuring the model consistently adheres to the required CoT output format.